Bruxism Treatment

 Stress Management Techniques

-Since stress is a leading cause of bruxism, relaxation techniques such as meditation, therapy, and lifestyle changes may help reduce the occurrence of grinding.
+Stress is a main cause of bruxism.
+Relaxation techniques like meditation, therapy, and lifestyle changes can help reduce grinding.

 Orthodontic Treatment

-If misaligned teeth contribute to bruxism, orthodontic solutions such as braces or clear aligners can help correct the bite and minimize grinding.
-However, the alignment of the joints has to be checked first!
+If misaligned teeth are the cause of bruxism, solutions such as braces or clear aligners can help correct the bite and minimize grinding.
+However, one of our providers should check your joint alignment first!

 Botox for Bruxism

 Botox injections can help relax overactive jaw muscles, reducing the intensity of clenching and grinding.
-This option is particularly beneficial for patients with severe or chronic bruxism.
+This option is particularly beneficial for patients with severe or chronic bruxism and comes with few side effects.

 Medication Adjustments